Sarri bemoans Juve workload after Cagliari reverse

 Maurizio Sarri claims he is pondering playing the Juventus Under-23 team against Roma this weekend because of the toll a hectic Serie A schedule has taken on his squad.

-Juve were crowned Serie A champions for a ninth successive season when they beat Sampdoria 2-0 on Sunday, but a much-changed XI went down by the same scoreline at Cagliari on Wednesday.
+Juve was crowned Serie A champions for a ninth successive season when it beat Sampdoria 2-0, but a much-changed XI went down by the same scoreline at Cagliari three days later.

-Six days after the conclusion of their domestic season on Saturday, Sarri's men must try to overturn a 1-0 last-16 deficit against Lyon in the Champions League.
+Six days after the conclusion of its domestic season on Sunday (AEST), Sarri's men must try to overturn a 1-0 last-16 deficit against Lyon in the Champions League.

-"The problem is that that we are the only team in Europe who will have to play five times in 12 days," head coach Sarri told DAZN, having seen Juventus win only two of their past seven top-flight matches.

 "We had nine players left at home with injuries today, so obviously I've got some doubts ahead of Lyon.
 We’ll have to see who recovers."